This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Clean up your MacBook hard drive and fix potential disk errors — you can do this quickly using CleanMyMac.

 Note: if this happens while you’re updating to the latest macOS, the progress bar keeps hanging at 99% (or only one minute remaining), you’ll have to quit the update.
 A working solution is: first upgrade your MacBook to an earlier version, then update to the latest version.
+You might want to know where to find saved passwords on mac.

 Scenario 3: MacBook Pro keeps freezing randomly